alexander-nichols/capstone-project/Data_Sheet.md

 ## Motivation
 **For what purpose was the dataset created?** _Was there a specific task in mind?
 Was there a specific gap that needed to be filled?
 Please provide a description._ <br>
-The primary motivation given [here](https://www.kaggle.com/datasets/lashagoch/life-expectancy-who-updated) is to correct an [existing](https://www.kaggle.com/datasets/kumarajarshi/life-expectancy-who) WHO dataset.
+The primary motivation given [here](https://www.kaggle.com/datasets/lashagoch/life-expectancy-who-updated) is to correct an existing WHO [dataset](https://www.kaggle.com/datasets/kumarajarshi/life-expectancy-who) on life expectancy.

 **Who created the dataset (e.g., which team, research group) and on behalf of which entity (e.g., company, institution, organization)?** <br>
 The dataset was created by a data scientist Lasha Gochiashvili.
-No affiliation was provided on [Kaggle](https://www.kaggle.com/lashagoch)
+No affiliation was provided on the appropriate [Kaggle](https://www.kaggle.com/lashagoch) page.

 **Who funded the creation of the dataset?** _If there is an associated grant, please provide the name of the grantor and the grant name and number._ <br>
 No funding is mentioned.